 It's been one crazy roller coaster of a year!
 There have been lots of twists and turns these past 365 days, and understandably, most of us are ready for things to "just get back to normal."
 We were hopeful that with the new year, our biggest worries would be whether we snagged FastPasses for Seven Dwarfs Mine Train and Avatar: Flight of Passage precisely 60 days in advance of our upcoming Walt Disney World vacation.
 While things aren't toadally back to "normal," more and more continues to open up at "The Most Magical Place on Earth" ... and there's so much to look forward to in 2021 and beyond!

-While there's lots of excitement on the horizon, including the return of nighttime spectaculars (yes, fireworks!), EPCOT International Food & Wine Festival, Disney Boo Bash, Disney Very Merriest and Walt Disney World's 50th Anniversary Celebration, it's important to note that there are still changes in place around the resort that you should be aware of before your trip.
+While there's lots of excitement on the horizon, including all-new nighttime spectaculars (yes, fireworks!), EPCOT International Festival of the Holidays, Disney Very Merriest After Hours and Walt Disney World's 50th Anniversary Celebration, it's important to note that there are still changes in place around the resort that you should be aware of before your trip.
 Here are the key things you need to know!

 18 Key Things to Keep in Mind If You're Visiting Disney World in 2021